 Most simulations require considerable time and money for their design and development.
 So learners should be allowed multiple chances to go through the simulation.
 Not only does this provide the opportunity to practice till perfect, it also kindles the excitement to do better and improve scores.
 This makes sure that the learner uses the simulation to the hilt – until he perceives that he doesn’t need it anymore because he has improved the quality of his work to the required level.

 By using one or all of the above strategies, you can create simulations for different learning objectives, such as developing application and problem-solving skills as well as for sharpening critical thinking and logic.
 Explore different types of simulation as per the level of complex interactions they offer the learners, at our previous blog “ Simulations in e-Learning: The power of experiential learning “.
-However, that still does not encompass all that Business Simulations can do for you – write to info@gc-solutions or fill the form below for more about aligning simulation-based learning solutions to suit your needs.
+However, that still does not encompass all that Business Simulations can do for you – write to [email protected] or fill the form below for more about aligning simulation-based learning solutions to suit your needs.